neogeno/shango-lightning-wallet/README.md

 Here are the points why we chose to use the cloud for the back-end:

-- AWS is more secure than your own PC.
-There is a prevailing myth that cloud services are 'insecure'.
-However, from my research and experience, AWS have invested a lot into security and promoting block chain technology according to the links below, making it the first certified choice used by Fortune 500 companies who handle the most sensitive data including healthcare and financial information.
+- **AWS is more secure than on premise servers.** There is a prevailing myth that cloud services are 'insecure'.
+However, from my research and experience, AWS have invested a lot into security and promoting block chain technology according to the links below, making an internationally certified choice used by Fortune 500 companies who handle the most sensitive data including healthcare and financial information.
 These are industrial strength facilities with fire suppression, tight physical security, multi site redundancies and monitored 24x7 by a dedicated team.
 Do you actually think your own server or phone is just as safe?

-- Your own home is not a datacenter.
-Running your own node gives you a false sense of security when in reality you can be more easily a victim of social engineering, lose power and data anytime on your devices, have multiple people with access to your WIFI making it an easier target for hackers outside your door.
-Most devices also don't just run LND, so any other software installed could be compromising your machine/device already without you knowing.
+- **Your own home is not a datacenter.** Running your own node may give you a false sense of security when in reality you can be more easily a victim of social engineering, loss of power and data anytime on your device and suffer intrusions via your WIFI.
+Most of your devices also aren't security hardended and don't just run LND, so any other software installed could be compromising your machine/device already without you knowing.
 Granted if you are a security expert you can do a lot to prevent casual hacks but not all of us can or want to do this.

-- There is no 100% fool proof solution.
-AWS is NOT unhackable, but the chances are far less and at least you will be in the same boat as giants like Verizon, Netflix, Comcast etc and you have a much better case suing AWS for hacking damages than trying to get back your funds you lost from your Windows PC.
+- **There is no 100% perfect solution.** AWS is NOT unhackable, cloud solutions are not for everyone.
+We get it.
+But the chances of you losing money are far less with AWS, and if they get hacked, at least you will be in the same boat as giants like Verizon and Netflix who together with you have a strong case suing AWS for hacking damages rather than trying to get back your funds you lost from your home Windows PC.
 So the question is, which newspaper headline would you rather read: ```Amazon servers hacked with $XX Millions in losses``` or  ```Guy loses his life savings in Bitcoin stored on his PC``` ??

 That said, if you are doing something that you feel is controversial and may be clamped down eventually by a statutory body, your contingency plan lies in the EXPORT image feature in Shango which allows you to download a docker image snapshot of your cloud node to go elsewhere, or of course running your own private node on a secured server.